leaderman77/RAG-AcademicSearch/readme2.md

 ### Key Findings

-1. **Extraction Volume**: ChatGPT-4o-latest extracted the most gene-trait relationships (253), while GPT-4o-mini extracted the fewest (172).
+1. **Extraction Volume**:
+   - Gemini 2.0 Flash extracted the most gene-trait relationships (374)
+   - ChatGPT-4o-latest extracted the second most (253)
+   - GPT-4o-mini extracted the fewest (172)

 2. **Precision vs. Recall**:
    - GPT-4.1-mini achieves the highest valid rate (82.05%) with the lowest number of invalid cases (14)
+   - Gemini 2.0 Flash provides the most valid mappings in absolute numbers (107) due to its higher extraction volume
-   - ChatGPT-4o-latest provides the most valid mappings in absolute numbers (73) with a valid rate of 78.49%
+   - ChatGPT-4o-latest has the second highest number of valid mappings (73) with a valid rate of 78.49%

 3. **Cost Efficiency**:
    - GPT-4.1-nano offers the best cost-performance balance, with the lowest cost ($0.0119) while maintaining competitive performance (77.01% valid rate)
+   - Gemini 2.0 Flash provides excellent value with high extraction volume at relatively low cost ($0.0311)
-   - ChatGPT-4o-latest is significantly more expensive than other models but provides the highest volume of extractions
+   - ChatGPT-4o-latest is significantly more expensive than other models

 4. **Semantic Matching Quality**:
    - GPT-4.1-mini has the highest quality semantic matches (69.6% same biological concept)